How to Plan a Memorable Easter Brunch

 If mimosas or bloody marys aren't your thing, then wine is always a great option.
 But what wine is best alongside so many different brunch options?
 For heavier dishes, I like a lighter, acidic white wine, such as sauvignon blanc, but it's really up to personal preference.
 A good rule of thumb on food and wine pairing is to choose the wines you truly enjoy and keep it flowing.

-Setting the main course
+What's the best main course for Easter brunch?

 The beauty of brunch boards is they require you to spend less time cooking in a hot kitchen, but that doesn't mean you'll want to completely skip a main course.
 The star of my Easter brunch will be a precooked, spiral-sliced ham.
 It's versatile, can be served warm or cold, and offers plenty of leftovers.
 And who doesn't love leftovers?